 Shoulder Dislocation Claim: How to calculate the amount of compensation your dislocated shoulder injury is worth

-Shoulder dislocation claim: discover what a shoulder dislocation injury is; the various different types of shoulder dislocation; accident mechanics that cause dislocated shoulder claims; examples of average compensation payout amounts with free online specialist solicitor assistance with your claim.
+Discover what a shoulder dislocation claim is; the various different types of dislocated shoulder you might experience; the accident mechanics that cause your shoulder to dislocate; examples of average compensation payout amounts with free online specialist solicitor assistance with your claim.

 What is a shoulder dislocation claim?

 Your shoulder has the greatest range of movement of any joint in the body and as such is most prone to dislocation.
 It is a ball and socket joint – your shoulder blade forms the socket and the top of the humerus bone (the large bone in the top of your arm) forms the ball.